FREQUENTLY ASKED QUESTIONS

 - The annual installation of the Master of the Lodge and his officers

 New members make solemn promises concerning their behaviour both in the Lodge and in society.
 Members also promise to keep confidential the way they recognize each other when visiting another Lodge.
 Freemasons also promise to support others in time of need but only so far as it does not conflict with their family and public obligations.

-· Are Freemasons expected to give preference to fellow members?
+· Are Freemasons expected to give preference to fellow members (for instance, in business)?